GiantRobotLemur/MightyOak/README.md

 32-bit ARM assembly language up to the ARMv4 architecture.
 This includes a fully fledged assembler akin to the one integrated into BBC BASIC.
 Plenty of unit test coverage.
-* Arm Emu - A library which emulates the core of an ARM processor, but without MMU.
+* [Arm Emu](Doc/ArmEmu.md) - A library which emulates the core of an ARM processor, but not MMU or any other hardware yet.
 Some unit test coverage.

 ## Dependencies